 a Culture FOR ALL

-At First American, we are committed to creating and promoting a diverse and inclusive work environment.
+Diversity nourishes our creativity and strengthens our ability to forge ahead into the new.
+We would not be the company we are without it, which is why First American is committed to creating and promoting a diverse and inclusive work environment.
 Our goal is to recruit, develop, promote and retain outstanding talent from a wide range of backgrounds, perspectives and skill sets.
-This diversity within our First American family not only allows us to better understand and meet the needs of our customers and communities, but also helps us increase our operational flexibility, expand into new markets, and develop innovative products.
+Variety within our First American family not only allows us to better understand and meet the needs of our customers and communities, but also helps us to increase our operational flexibility, expand into new markets, and develop innovative products.